Skilled Domestic Violence Representation

 - Placing a person in fear of harassment that causes substantial emotional distress

-- Sexual assaults, sexual batteries, and other sexual offenses
+- Sexual assaults, sexual batteries and other sexual offenses

 If you are a victim of domestic violence, or if you have been accused of committing an act of domestic violence, consult an attorney to ensure you are adequately protecting your rights in a sensitive and potentially dangerous situation.
+Call us at 919-891-8812 or email us here to schedule your initial consultation today.